Day 1

 Day 4-7

-Drift sentinels will run their weekly audits.
-If your Mac reboots for any reason (Apple update, power blip, you walked into the cord), Sanctum will come back up by itself — no login, no manual unlock — and resume where it left off.
+The backup and its canary keep running on their own schedule; you don’t tend them.
+If your Mac reboots for any reason (Apple update, power blip, you walked into the cord), the LaunchAgents come back by themselves — no login, no manual unlock — and pick up where they left off.

 When something interesting happens

-The honest part of the doctrine matters most here.
-Sanctum tells you when something is broken, even if it can’t fix it yet.
+Sanctum tells you when something’s broken — even when it can’t fix it yet.

 sanctum doctor is the first stop.
 It checks the same things the daily sentinels check, but on demand.~/.sanctum/logs/r2d2-audit.jsonl is the second stop.
-Each cycle has a UUID; grep it.sanctum doctor + sanctum self-test output and a credentials-redacted checkbox.
-The maintainers read it; the auto-fix drone (R2D2) might already be working on a recipe to handle it next time.If you got through this and the green panel said hello: congratulations, you’re running.
+Each cycle carries a cycle_id; grep it to follow one run end to end.sanctum doctor + sanctum self-test output and a credentials-redacted checkbox.
+The maintainers read it.If you got through this and the green panel said hello: congratulations, you’re running.
 The First Run page has the deeper verification checklist.
 What Is Sanctum? goes into the why.

-If you want to share the haus with the rest of the family, the Family Pass installation page is the next step — it adds per-person scoping for kids and partners.
+To share the haus with the rest of the family, the Family Pass installation page adds per-person scoping for kids and partners.